 ip_address: __NULL__

-After running meltano run tap-csv hash_email target-sqlite
+After running meltano run tap-csv lower target-sqlite

 the result would be: